Add Oxygen Sensor To Old Car

 Ideally, an O2 sensor should be mounted on a straight part of a pipe (not on a bend).
 The preferred way is to weld a universal O2 sensor bung onto the engine pipe.

 These can be purchased online or at any good parts store.
 Thread size is 18mm x 1.5 pitch.
-You will need to either remove or drop the pipe to weld one in.
+You may need to remove the engine pipe, or drop it down to weld one in.

 Alternatives To Welding

-If your exhaust is completely installed and you don't want to take it apart, or you just don't want to weld it, here are a few alternatives:
+If your exhaust is completely installed and you don't want to take it apart, or you just don't want to weld it, here's a few alternatives:

-Several companies offer a band-clamp sensor mount that doesn't require welding.
+Several companies offer a band-clamp sensor mount that does not require welding.

-Here's another version of a clamp-on sensor mount held on by two stainless-steel hose clamps.
+Here's another version of a clamp-on sensor mount which is mounted with two stainless-steel hose clamps.

 Pipe Adapter

 There are also slip-on pipe adapters like this Walker 41820.
-These are offered in a variety of ID's.
+These are offered in a variety of diameters.

-To install one, you will need to cut into your engine pipe.
+To install one, you'll need to cut into the engine pipe.

 Aftermarket Headers

-Depending on year, make, and model, you may have the option of buying headers that already have an O2 bung welded to the collector(s).
+Depending on year, make, and model, there is also the option of buying headers that already have the bung welded into the collector(s).

 Location